Use the Rename refactoring to change names of symbols, files, and all the references to them throughout code.

 You can rename methods that are declared in interfaces.
 When you rename the method, GoLand displays a context menu where you can select to rename method implementations as well.

 Right-click a method in an interface and select.
-Alternatively, place the cursor on the method in the interface and press Shift+F6.
+Alternatively, position the caret at the method in the interface and press Shift+F6.

 In context menu select what you want to rename.
 To rename the method and all implementations, select Refactor method specification and all implementations.
 Otherwise, to refactor only selected method, select Refactor only current method.